adeasismont/ProceduralWallpaper/README.md

 Compiling and installing
 ------------------------

-You need to have the header files for SpringBoardFoundation.framework and a jailbroken iPhone to build and install this wallpaper.
-The bundle should be copied to /System/Library/ProceduralWallpapers.
+You need to have a jailbroken iPhone to install and run this wallpaper.
+The bundle should be copied to /System/Library/ProceduralWallpapers and can then be selected from the wallpaper settings sections in Settings.app.
+Changes require SpringBoard to be restarted using `killall SpringBoard`.

 ![Screenshot](screenshot.png)